PedroMurta/PedroMurta/README.md

 ## I'm a data scientist enthusiast who loves to learn how to create solutions with data and always learn new things!

-- 💻 I’m currently working as a data engineer"
+- 💻 I’m currently working as a data engineer".
-- 💻 I'm also Graduated in analysis and systems development and Postgraduate degree in Data Science and Big Data
+- 💻 I'm also Graduated in analysis and systems development and Postgraduate degree in Data Science and Big Data.
-- 📈 Constantly learning and Improving my skills 🤣
+- 📈 Constantly learning and Improving my skills.
-- 📊 Looking to learn and collaborate with other Data Scientists and developers
+- 📊 Looking to learn and collaborate with other Data Scientists and developers.

 ### Connect with me: